Follow the chronology of prehistoric dates that were significant for the ancient residents of Chimney Rock National Monument:

-December 1057 A.D.: At the winter solstice, the full moon rose between the chimneys, and archaeoastronomists speculate this was observed as an important event by the residents of Chimney Rock.
+December 1057 A.D.: At the winter solstice, the full moon rose between the chimneys, and archaeoastronomists speculate this was discovered by the residents of Chimney Rock.

-1064 A.D.: Sunset Crater erupted north northwest of Flagstaff, AZ.
+1064 A.D.: Sunset Crater Volcano eruption.
+The crater is north northwest of Flagstaff, AZ.

 1066 A.D.: Hailey’s Comet appeared on the eve of the Battle of Hastings.
 The comet covered one-fourth of the nighttime sky.